Macaulay2/Workshop-2020-Cleveland/alg-stat/AlgebraicOptimization/README.md

 # Algebraic Optimization

 ## Quick start guide
-Open a Macaulay2 instance in this folder.
+Download the file `AlgebraicOptimization.m2`, and open a Macaulay2 instance in the same folder.
 Load the package with

 `loadPackage "AlgebraicOptimization"`